canonical/mongodb-operator/CONTRIBUTING.md

 ### Environment set up

 This operator charm can be deployed locally using [Juju on a localhost LXD cloud](https://juju.is/docs/olm/lxd).
-If you do not already have a Juju controller boostrapped to an LXD `localhost` cloud, you can set one up by doing the following:
+If you do not already have a Juju controller bootstrapped to a LXD `localhost` cloud, you can set one up by doing the following:

 ```
 # install requirements